About the NIHR ARC OXTV

 Who we are and what we do:

-We are the National Institute for Health Research (NIHR) Oxford and Thames Valley Applied Research Collaboration (OTV ARC).
+We are the National Institute for Health and Care Research (NIHR) Oxford and Thames Valley Applied Research Collaboration (OTV ARC).

 The NIHR funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.